mbullock-va/mbullock-va.github.io/_drafts/rate-limit-workflows-in-go.md

 }
 ```

 This loop iterates over all the values in an items slice and does some work for each item concurrently.
-For a short slice, with a reasonable implementation of `doWork` this is unlikely to be a problem, but as the slice gets longer there is a greater risk of overwhelming upstream resources.
+For a short slice, with a reasonable implementation of `doWork` this is unlikely to be a problem, but, as the slice gets longer, there is a greater risk of overwhelming upstream resources.
 For example, if the items were URLs and the `doWork` function does a URL fetch, next thing you know you have inadvertently DOS'd a website by doing thousands of fetches concurrently.
 Something similar could happen to your database if `doWork` was querying for data rather than doing a URL fetch.
 Let's go though some examples that show how we can effectively scale back workflows in Go.

 ## No Rate Limiting
 First things first, let's establish a starting point with code that actually runs.
 You will find Go Playground links for the full implementation that you can run in your browser below each code snippet.